htchentyut/git_tutorial/README.md

 # git and github
+git is a useful software for version control of software engineering.
 ## setup git
 you can use the command to install git in Ubuntu22.04 or Ubuntu18.04:

 $ sudo apt-get install git

 ## github
-Git is a useful software for version control of software engineering.

-It can be more powerful if you manage your code in github.
+Git can be more powerful if you manage your code in github.

 ###
 you need sign up an account in the webpage as follows: